P-p-H-d/mlib/README.md

 we need to tell to the container how to handle such a type.
 This is done by giving it the oplist associated to the type.
 An oplist is an associative array where the operators are associated to methods.

-In the example, we tell to the container to use the mpz\_init function for the INIT operator of the type, the mpz\_clear function for the CLEAR operator of the type, the mpz\_set function for the SET operator of the type, the mpz\_init\_set function for the INIT\_SET operator of the type.
+In the example, we tell to the container to use the mpz\_init function for the INIT operator of the type (aka constructor), the mpz\_clear function for the CLEAR operator of the type (aka destructor), the mpz\_set function for the SET operator of the type (aka copy), the mpz\_init\_set function for the INIT\_SET operator of the type (aka copy constructor).
-See oplist chapter for more information.
+See oplist chapter for more detailled information.

 We can also write the same example shorter: